US Expat Taxes and the Alternative Minimum Tax (AMT)

 Because the IRS recognizes that many individuals do not know if or how to calculate the AMT, it provides an Alternative Minimum Tax Assistant at IRS.gov each tax year to help taxpayers or tax preparers figure out if the AMT should be paid and, if so, to what extent.

 If you do need to pay the AMT, you will not be able to apply the foreign earned income exclusion or foreign housing deduction (or any other deductions, for that matter) to your adjusted gross income.
-The foreign tax credit, however, can still be applied to the complex AMT calculation, although the application is slightly different and will not be the same as the dollar-for-dollar credit applied to regular US expat taxes.
+The foreign tax credit, however, can still be applied to the complex AMT calculation, although the application is slightly different and will not be the same as the dollar-for-dollar credit applied to regular expat taxes.

 While the AMT was once only a concern of the wealthy, the IRS has not adjusted the income levels for inflation, so more and more it is impacting the middle class.
 For this reason, more and more individuals find themselves falling into the income levels that could require them to pay the AMT.
 Expats are particularly susceptible to the AMT as a result of the various US expat tax deductions and credits that often eliminate their US tax liability.